f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/migration/application-migration-setup-nutanix.rst

 Objective:
 --------------
-This document provides the step by step process to migrate the traffic from applicaiton running in VMware to application running in Nutanix
+This document provides the step by step process to migrate the traffic from applicaiton running in VMware to application running in Nutanix.

 General Prerequisites:
 --------------
-Deployment of application on Nutanix platform using SMSv2 is covered in the document `F5 XC CE deploy on Nutanix using SMSv2(SaaS Console) | F5 XC Solutions <https://github.com/f5devcentral/f5-xc-terraform-examples/blob/main/workflow-guides/smsv2-ce/Secure_Mesh_Site_v2_in_Nutanix/secure_mesh_site_v2_in_nutanix.rst>`__
+Deployment of applicaiton on VMware using SMSv2 is covered in the document `F5 XC CE deploy on Nutanix using SMSv2(SaaS Console) | F5 XC Solutions  <https://github.com/f5devcentral/f5-xc-terraform-examples/blob/main/workflow-guides/application-delivery-security/migration/application-migration-setup-vmware.rst>`__

-Similarly, deployment of applicaiton on VMware using SMSv2 is covered in the document `F5 XC CE deploy on Nutanix using SMSv2(SaaS Console) | F5 XC Solutions  <https://github.com/f5devcentral/f5-xc-terraform-examples/blob/main/workflow-guides/application-delivery-security/migration/application-migration-setup-vmware.rst>`__
+Similarly, deployment of application on Nutanix platform using SMSv2 is covered in the document `F5 XC CE deploy on Nutanix using SMSv2(SaaS Console) | F5 XC Solutions <https://github.com/f5devcentral/f5-xc-terraform-examples/blob/main/workflow-guides/smsv2-ce/Secure_Mesh_Site_v2_in_Nutanix/secure_mesh_site_v2_in_nutanix.rst>`__

 Configuration Overview:
 --------------